venicegeo/grid-sdk-go/README.md

   // and the user's password.
   auth := base64.StdEncoding.EncodeToString([]byte("johnsmith:password"))

-  // A GRiD client is created by providing the authorization string and API key,
+  // A GRiD client is created by providing the authorization string, API key,
-  // both as strings.
+  // and base URL as strings.
+If the base URL is empty, the default Test &
-  g := grid.NewClient(auth, "MyAPI-key")
+  // Evaluation instance of GRiD will be targeted. g := grid.NewClient(auth, "MyAPI-key", "")

   // Get details of the AOI with primary key of 100.
 The GRiD client does not
   // panic or set any HTTP status codes on error.
 Errors are returned from each